List of schemes and legislation

 As from the age of 3, child benefit can be paid at twice the basic rate for children with extensive care needs who live at home.
 If you have received child benefit at twice the basic rate for a full year, you can also get an extra payment of child benefit.
 The extra payment is a fixed amount that is paid once a year.

 Child budget is an extra payment for families with children.
 You can get a child budget if your and your partner’s income is below a certain level.
 This level will depend on how many children you have.
-Child budget is paid by the Dutch Tax and Customs Administration (Belastingdienst).
+Child budget is paid by the Dutch Tax Customs Administration (Belastingdienst).
 When we inform the Belastingdienst that you can get child benefit, they will assess whether you can also get a child budget.

 The bridging benefit (OBR) is a temporary income supplement.
 Because the AOW pension age has gone up, there may be a period when you do not have enough income.
 For example, if your early retirement benefit goes down or stops altogether.
 The bridging benefit can provide a supplement to your income.

-If you or your child need care because of illness or disability, or you have care needs linked to old age, you can apply for a personal care budget (PGB).
+If you or your child needs care because of illness or disability, or you have care needs linked to old age, you can apply for a personal care budget (PGB).
 This budget will allow you to buy the care you need from a care provider.

 We will manage your personal care budget for you.
 The budget you get will depend on what kind of care you need.
 Personal care budgets can be given for long-term care (Wlz ), social support (Wmo ), youth support (the Youth Act ) and healthcare (Zvw ).